damienmg/tensorflow/tensorflow/tools/ci_build/README.md

 All the jobs are run within [docker](http://www.docker.com/) containers.

 Builds can be triggered by push to master, push a change set or manually.
-The build started in jenkins will first pull the git tree.
+The build started in jenkins will first pull the git tree (with all submodules).
 Then jenkins builds a docker container (using one of those Dockerfile.* files in this directory).
 The build itself is run within the container itself.

 Source tree lives in jenkins job workspace.
 Docker container for jenkins are transient - deleted after the build.
 Containers build very fast thanks